h3nnn4n/Reverse-Engineering-the-GameBoy-Tetris/function_table.md

 * 0x29fa: The function that reads from `0xff00` and updates `0xff80` and `0xff81`
 * 0x69d6: Some of the initialization routines run at boot (TODO: Confirm this)
 * 0xffb6: Routine that waits for the DMA to finish.
 This function is in HIRAM, which means that something has to write it there first
+* 0x2062: Updates the current piece, preview piece and the next preview piece.
+Calls the RNG function also
+* 0x26ea: A Wrapper for the RNG function.
+Sets up some register values
+* 0x2ad1: The RNG function itself

 ##### Reset Vector